 Yet, their remnants may be lurking in the very plastic tools we use daily to stir, serve, and store our food.

-As the world continues its well-intentioned push for more recycling, inadvertently, we might be creating an unseen cycle of chemical reincarnation.
+As the world continues its well-intentioned push for more recycling, we might inadvertently be creating an unseen cycle of chemical reincarnation.

 Dr. Heather Stapleton is a professor of environmental sciences and policy at the Nicholas School of the Environment at Duke University.